cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 ### AI/LLM Pentesting

-Cobalt offers two levels of AI/LLM pentesting:
+Cobalt offers two levels of AI/LLM pentesting of Web related Assets.

 - [LLM/AI Prompt Injection](#llm-prompt-injection) (+5 credits)
 Focus on testing the security of your AI systems against prompt injection attacks.
 These attacks manipulate the AI’s input to generate malicious output, which can compromise the system’s integrity and confidentiality.